Datchinamurthy Kataiah

-Datchinamurthy a/l Kataiah (born 30 December 1985) is a Malaysian drug trafficker who was sentenced to death in Singapore for drug trafficking.
-Datchinamurthy was found guilty of trafficking nearly 45g of heroin across the Woodlands Checkpoint from Malaysia to Singapore in January 2011.
+Datchinamurthy a/l Kataiah (30 December 1985 – 25 September 2025) was a Malaysian man who was sentenced to death and hanged in Singapore for drug trafficking.
+Datchinamurthy was convicted of trafficking nearly 45 g of heroin across the Woodlands Checkpoint from Malaysia to Singapore in January 2011.
 Having been convicted of the crime and also not certified as a courier, Datchinamurthy was sentenced to death in 2015.
-He had an accomplice, Christeen d/o Jayamany, who was sentenced to life imprisonment for the same offence.
+His co-accused, Christeen d/o Jayamany, was sentenced to life imprisonment for the same offence.

 After Datchinamurthy lost his appeal in January 2016, he tried to appeal to the President of Singapore for clemency to commute his sentence to life imprisonment.
-The clemency process took three years before it finally concluded and it was decided that Datchinamurthy should be executed and thus clemency was denied.
-Originally scheduled on 29 April 2022, his execution is currently suspended due to ongoing appeals he filed in relation to his case.
+The clemency process took three years before it concluded with a denial of clemency.
+Originally scheduled for 29 April 2022, Datchinamurty's execution was suspended due to further appeals he pursued in relation to his case, and three years later, Datchinamurthy was executed by hanging in Changi Prison on 25 September 2025, after he failed to obtain clemency for the final time.

-Personal life
+Background

-Born on 30 December 1985 in Malaysia, Datchinamurthy Kataiah was the only son of his parents.
+Born on 30 December 1985 in an unspecified state in Malaysia, Datchinamurthy was the only son of his parents.
 He grew up together with his three sisters at Johor Bahru.
-His family was poor during his early life, and Datchinamurthy, who had a cheerful and gentle personality, was close to his family.
-Despite his poverty, he was kind and helped those in need.
+His family was poor during his early life and Datchinamurthy was close to his family.

-After he finished his secondary school education at age 17 and reached his adult years, Datchinamurthy eventually became engaged to a woman.
-Their first child was born sometime after Datchinamurthy was arrested for drug trafficking in Singapore.

 It was revealed in 2022 that Datchinamurthy's father died a year after his son was arrested for drug offences, and he never got to see his son one last time at his deathbed; Datchinamurthy was also denied leave to go attend the funeral, where the son must be present at a parent's burial according to Hindu traditions.